joergschultzelutter/pypi-publish-workflow/README.md

   push:
 ```

-then every change to your repo will trigger the Github Action but should not lead to a publication to PyPi prod __unless you label the release__.
-When in doubt, you may also want to remove the ``PROD_PYPI_API_TOKEN``'s secret from your Github account.
+then every change to your Github repo will trigger the Github Action but should not lead to a publication to PyPi Prod __unless you label the release__.
+When in doubt, you may also want to remove the ``PROD_PYPI_API_TOKEN``'s secret from your Github account to ensure that this workflow cannot write to PyPi Prod.